 West Virginia and federal laws prohibit drivers from getting behind the wheel with an alcohol level at or above 0.08% BAC, but everyone knows someone who insists on driving after having a few drinks.
 Driving under the influence of alcohol is a serious problem in the United States and destroys lives.
 By holding the guilty party responsible for their decision to drive while intoxicated, you can save the lives of other potential victims—as well as receive peace of mind and much-needed financial compensation.

 Sobering Drunk Driving Accident Statistics

-Did you know that drunk driving is the most frequently committed crime in the U.S.?
-On an average day, 28 people die in an alcohol-related crash.
-That amounts to one fatality every 51 minutes.
-Drunk driving accidents claim more than 13,000 lives every single year.
-These fatal car accidents cost the United States roughly $52 billion yearly.
+Did you know that intoxicated driving is the most frequently committed crime in the U.S.?
+On an average day, about 30 people die in an alcohol-related crash.
+That amounts to one fatality every 50 minutes.
+Drunk driving accidents claim more than 10,000 lives every single year.
+These fatal car accidents can cost up to $44 billion in a year.

 If we all did our part to stop ourselves from sitting in the driver’s seat after consuming alcohol and stopped those we knew from doing the same, West Virginia’s roads would be substantially safer.

 While you may know that the limit for drivers is 0.08%, there are different limits for other types of drivers.
 For commercial drivers, the limit is 0.04%.
 For drivers aged 21 and younger, West Virginia has a zero-tolerance policy.
 If any driver under 21 is caught with a BAC of 0.02% or higher, they can face severe penalties.